 The student needs to fulfill a minimum number of credits in order to graduate from high school.
 Traditionally, 1 credit in high school equals 120 hours of classwork, or 160 45-minute periods.
 Labs and projects, field trips, and independent reading can all count as classwork.

 See State & Local Organizations and State Laws for links to your local requirements.
+(If your state is not represented, search with a web browser using a search string like this: home school homeschool (your state) laws (or organizations.
 By placing the subject, grade level and year, credit awarded, and grade on the transcript form, you are certifying that the work has been completed.

 Generally speaking, secondary school subjects are organized into nine areas.
 The core areas (every student must take them in order to graduate) are Language Arts, Maths, Social Sciences, Natural Sciences, Foreign Languages, and Physical Education.
 The elective areas (they can count as credits, but aren’t required) are Fine Arts, Practical Arts, and Business.